speckospock/orderBook/README.md

 ## Usage

-> Some usage instructions
+> TODO: fill in Usage

 ## Requirements

-- Node 6.9.x
+- Node 8.3.x
-- Redis 3.2.x
-- Postgresql 9.6.x
+- Postgresql
-- etc
+- Sequelize

 ## Other Information

 (TODO: fill this out with details about your project.
 Suggested ideas: architecture diagram, schema, and any other details from your app plan that sound interesting.)